mitch-zink/ask-anything-ai/README.md

   - [👷‍♀️ Setup & Run for Windows](#setup-run-for-windows)

 ## ✨ Description <a name="description"></a>
-A powerful AI chatbot capable of providing real-time answers to technical questions by accessing documentation from various tools and services.
+A powerful AI chatbot capable of providing real-time answers to technical questions by searching google

-## 🤖 How to Use <a name="how-to-use"></a>
-Interact with the chatbot by sending your questions related to anything supported tools and services.
-The chatbot will provide real-time responses by fetching relevant information by using google.

 ### 💡 See the AI in Action <a name="see-the-ai-in-action"></a>
 ### Startup Screen